 An Access to Higher Education Diploma (Psychology) is designed for those who lack qualifications to gain entry to university.
 It’s equivalent to A Level study and can be worth up to 148 UCAS points depending on your final grade.
 Which is the same as 3 As at A Level.

 Throughout the course, you’ll gain knowledge of the fundamentals of psychology.
 As well as the course also prepares you for university with modules on academic writing.
 Ensuring you’re able to work at degree level.

 What’s more, you’re able to study this qualification completely online.

 Online learning allows you to progress with your learning at a time and place that suits you.
 You don’t have to worry about the logistical nightmare of trying to rearrange your existing schedule.
 Simply log in and begin learning whenever the time is right.

-You have up to two years to complete your qualification.
+You have one year to complete your qualification.
 Although most learners tend to work through the course in around 10 months.
 But you’re able to decide what the right pace is for yourself.
 This allows you to relax and genuinely enjoy your learning experience.

 However, despite it being a more independent learning style, it doesn’t mean you’re completely alone.
 Online courses tend to have experienced tutors to support your learning.
 They’re able to provide constructive feedback and any extra assistance where needed.
 So you’re confident that you’re on the right track to success.